EmonKarmaker/EmonKarmaker/README.md

 Computer Science graduate with expertise in Machine Learning and Deep Learning, specializing in Python-based AI development.
 Skilled in TensorFlow, Keras, PyTorch, and Scikit-learn, with experience deploying models on AWS, building ML pipelines, and using Docker.
 Proficient in SQL and Power BI for data analysis and visualization.
-Seeking an ML Engineer or Applied AI role to deliver scalable, data-driven solutions in the UK tech industry.
+Seeking an ML Engineer or Applied AI role to deliver scalable, data-driven solutions in  tech industry.

 ---